rhettchase/reading-notes/README.md

 # Code Fellows Reading Notes

-My Code Fellows reading notes
+This site houses all of my Reading Notes of key learnings for Code Fellows software development courses.

 ## About me